rkenning/Logo_Keras_DCGAN/README.md

-# keras-text-to-image to generating Logos
+# keras-text-to-image to generate Bath ML Meetup Logo

 Text to Image using GloVe and Word2Vec with Generative Adversarial Network Models in Keras